justinchow3010/Web-Shop/README.md

 Update:
 Currently constructing a login logout feature and a fully workable payment feature, enhancing security and improving users' experience.
+##### !!!Login feature and session maintenace is released.
+Security features are also enhanced already.!!!
 ### As this website is constrcuted using Amazon EC2 with limited credtis, please contact me via the gmail in my resume if you want to visit the website.